An Equisingular Specialisation of the Compactified Jacobian and its applications: Introduction

 \textbf{Outline of the paper:} Throughout this article, we will assume that all the curves are irreducible and defined over the field of complex numbers.
-This article is organised as follows:
+This article is organized as follows.